 - make alterations to the set between scene changes, prompt actors and cue technicians

 - take charge of the show once is starts, running the backstage and onstage areas during performances

-- liaise with the director, stage personnel and other technical departments, e.g. costume, lighting and sound
+- liaise with the director, stage personnel and other technical departments, such as costume, lighting and sound

 - call actors for rehearsals and performances